Hiking the Grand Canyon rim to rim in just one day will provide you with an unforgettable experience that requires early planning.

 Beautiful views from the bottom of the canyon

-K2 Adventure Travel offers Grand Canyon rim-to-rim one day guided tours.
+K2 Adventure Travel offers Grand Canyon rim to rim one day guided tours.
 “Every person who has ever dropped in the canyon with us has come out on the other end!” says K2 Adventure Travel co-founder Kevin Cherilla.
-In other words: The company has a summit success rate of 100%, which it’s gained by paying careful attention to planning and safety.
+In other words: The company has a summit success rate of 100%, which it has gained by paying careful attention to planning and safety.
 K2 observes each member of their group during the trek to immediately detect any signs of illness or fatigue.

 Kristen and Kevin the owners of K2 Adventure Travel